Liquid-Reply/rightsizing-report-automation/README.md

 │   ├── 12
 ```

 To run the container we propose Amazon ECS + Fargate.
 In contrast to AWS Lambda we don't have to alter application code to run it.
 This also means we can still run the container locally.
-With the AWS SDK we can still other AWS services like S3.
+With the AWS SDK we can use other AWS services like S3.

 ### Configuration